jb-diplom/UvA-Papers/README.md

 # UvA-Papers
-Papers submitted at University of Amsterdam fpr M.Sc.
+Papers submitted at University of Amsterdam for M.Sc.